MicrosoftDocs/azure-docs-powershell/azuresmps-4.0.0/Azure/Revoke-AzureHdinsightRdpAccess.md

 For information about how to use the new HDInsight to create a cluster, see [Create Linux-based clusters in HDInsight using Azure PowerShell](https://azure.microsoft.com/en-us/documentation/articles/hdinsight-hadoop-create-linux-clusters-azure-powershell/) (https://azure.microsoft.com/en-us/documentation/articles/hdinsight-hadoop-create-linux-clusters-azure-powershell/).
 For information about how to submit jobs by using Azure PowerShell and other approaches, see [Submit Hadoop jobs in HDInsight](https://azure.microsoft.com/en-us/documentation/articles/hdinsight-submit-hadoop-jobs-programmatically/) (https://azure.microsoft.com/en-us/documentation/articles/hdinsight-submit-hadoop-jobs-programmatically/).
-For reference information about Azure PowerShell HDInsight, see [Azure HDInsight Cmdlets](/powershell/module/servicemanagement/azure.service/?view=azuresmps-4.0.0#hd-insights).
+For reference information about Azure PowerShell HDInsight, see [Azure HDInsight Cmdlets](/powershell/module/servicemanagement/azure/?view=azuresmps-4.0.0#hd-insights).

-The **Grant-AzureHDInsightRdpAccess** cmdlet grants Remote Desktop Protocol (RDP) access to an Azure HDInsight cluster.
+The **Revoke-AzureHDInsightRdpAccess** cmdlet disables Remote Desktop Protocol (RDP) access to an Azure HDInsight cluster.

 ## EXAMPLES